powerbuoy/sleek/documentation.md

 **It's important that when you start developing your own design that you too use these configs so that later on, if you want to change something, changing it in the config file will change both SleekWP's mixins and general styling as well as your own CSS.**

 To know more about the mixins or classes I recommend checking the code in SleekWP/css/.
-You can also check the [projects section](http://andreaslagerkvist.com/projects/) on my website as I tend to put some of the stuff there.
+You can also check the [projects section](//andreaslagerkvist.com/projects/) on my website as I tend to put some of the stuff there.

 ## The JavaScript

 modules / running plugins from header

+SleekWP comes with a few handy JavaScript/jQuery plug-ins and code snippets and in order for your child theme to take advantage of them it needs to include the `js/head.php` and `js/foot.php` files.

+Those PHP scripts take care of merging and compressing your theme's JS as well as SleekWP's into one file each; `foot.js` and `head.js`.
+If you don't need any JavaScript in the `<head>` just comment out including `js/head.php`.
+You can of course include any other JS you like as usual.

+For your JavaScript files to be included in the generated file you need to prefix them with either `foot-` or `head-` depending on where you want them included, for example; `foot-plugin-image-zoom.js`.
+The files are included in order of filename so you may want to include a number for it to be higher up in the generated code; `foot-1-plugin-image-zoom.js`.

+It is recommended that you add your own JS code to SleekWP's `App` object in order to keep everything nice and namespaced.
+When you want to add JavaScript code that affects a certain part of the page (i.e. `#recent-comments`) you add a JS object to `App.modules`;

+	App.modules.RecentComments = {
+		// this function will run IF your module (#recent-comments in this case) exists
+		init: function (mod) {
+			// mod is the element connected to this code (#recent-comments) }
+	};

+Code added this way will only run if the corresponding element (`#recent-comments` in this case) exists on the page.
+Should you add a module dynamically you can always run the code manually; `App.modules.RecentComments.init()`.

+**It's important you name your module object exactly the same* as the ID of the element the code is connected to so that SleekWP knows which element to look for**

+If you for example have added an AddThis widget (`<div id="add-this"></div>`) and you want to attach some

 ## That's it